Now Seeking Submissions for our Next Issue!

 1.)
 Visual art including photography, paintings and other imagery submissions are welcome.
 Specific file types apply.

 2.)
 No more than 5 files accepted at a time.

 3.)
 Submit your work and cover letter via submittable.

-*Note: All submissions are subject to community review.
+*Note: All submissions are subject to review.
 Only entries approved by our editorial staff will be published.